lorry2018/minimajs/README.md

 + Unregister the services defined in the plugin.json of current plugin.
 + Unregister the extensions defined in the plugin.json of current plugin.
 + Change the state to 'resolved'.
-+ Any state state of current plugin will fire the plugin lifecycle event.
++ Any state change of current plugin will fire the plugin lifecycle event.

 When the minimajs framework uninstall a plugin, it will follow below activities sequence.
 + Stop it and then change the state to 'uninstalled'.
-+ You can do any lifecycle action on a uninstalled plugin.
++ You can not do any lifecycle action on a uninstalled plugin.

 ### How to create a service